Credit Suisse Expects Northrop Grumman To Outperform (NYSE:NOC)

 Related Link: Government Shutdown Impacts U.S. Airline Industry

-Among the other projects that will likely lead to strong revenue growth in coming years are the F-35 aircraft, on which Northrup Grumman is a key supplier and the Air Force’s B-21 Raider stealth bomber, which Spingarn said is one of Northrop’s “most compelling longer-term growth opportunities.”
+Among the other projects that will likely lead to strong revenue growth in coming years are the F-35 aircraft, on which Northrop Grumman is a key supplier and the Air Force’s B-21 Raider stealth bomber, which Spingarn said is one of Northrop’s “most compelling longer-term growth opportunities.”

 It also could see a chance to get into new defense work lines resulting from its 2017 acquisition of Orbital ATK.
-New types of work that might be good for Northrup Grumman investors because of that acquisition could include work in space technology, including launch vehicles and propulsion, as well as missiles and missile defense systems, the Credit Suisse note said.
+New types of work that might be good for Northrop Grumman investors because of that acquisition could include work in space technology, including launch vehicles and propulsion, as well as missiles and missile defense systems, the Credit Suisse note said.

 Price Action